komalkri-dev/Regex-search/README.md

                      format: file_name:no_line:start_pos:matched_text

 #### Note:
-These are mutually exclusive paramters:
+These are mutually exclusive paramters.
 So you cannot two optional parameter together.
 #################################################################################################